Review by John G. Dzwonczyk

-The isolation of COVID has had the result of much more book reading in my case and somewhat serendipitously, the effort has included in succession Gerald H. Pollack’s The Fourth Phase of Water, Magnesium, Reversing Disease, by Thomas E. Levy, MD and now A Weatherman’s Guide to the Sun, by Ben Davidson.
+The isolation of COVID has had the result of much more book reading in my case and somewhat serendipitously, the effort has included in succession Gerald H. Pollack’s The Fourth Phase of Water, Magnesium: Reversing Disease by Thomas E. Levy, MD, and now Weatherman’s Guide to the Sun by Ben Davidson.
 Each of these are technical in nature, with the first and third being essentially textbooks.
 What I am most thoroughly impressed with is the breadth of Davidson, however brief his prose might be.
-In include the others here, as their subject matters are readily conjoined with Davidson’s sine qua non premise, that “The Sun Affects EVERYTHING.”
+I include the others here, as their subject matters are readily conjoined with Davidson’s sine qua non premise that “The Sun Affects EVERYTHING.”

 The story that Davidson relates is quite different, however.
 I am paraphrasing here, but it is clear that stars are not simply powerplants conveniently located here and there for the benefit of nearby planets, but part of a Universal energy and information exchange that includes those planets and everything about them, right down to each subatomic particle, and all act in concert up through galactic rotation, that of galactic clusters, and then everything greater than that.
 In these vast gearboxes, periodicity is inevitable, and as with more familiar mechanical devices, harmonics develop, with attendant effects, whether wonderful or destructive.

-While we are immersed in folk-expertise on the matter of climate change (much as COVID-19 has provided spokesmen by far more abundantly than its cases), The Weatherman’s Guide to The Sun takes a refreshingly dismissive—and indeed, properly silent—stance on anthropogenically-induced climate change, it does not in any fashion deny climate change as a matter of enormous interest.
-Seems, though that The Sun is the overwhelming agent through which it all occurs.
-Davidson also doesn’t mention CERN, nor chemtrails, but it may not be too much of a hop, skip and jump to imagine that geoengineering efforts are intended to forestall or mitigate some recognized cosmic events perceived to be on their ways.
-The Mayan Calendar enjoyed a brief popularity earlier in this millennium, but it may have excellent basis in actual cosmic changes now occurring which include Earth’s magnetic field reversal, but more importantly, a magnetic excursion that is “a true extinction-level event.”
-The last one of these was The Gothenburg Event, which was 12-13,000 years ago.
+While we are immersed in folk-expertise on the matter of climate change (much as COVID-19 has provided spokesmen by far more abundantly than its cases), Weatherman’s Guide to the Sun takes a refreshingly dismissive—and indeed, properly silent—stance on anthropogenically-induced climate change.
+It does not in any fashion deny climate change as a matter of enormous interest; seems, though, that The Sun is the overwhelming agent through which it all occurs.
+Davidson also doesn’t mention CERN, nor chemtrails, but it may not be too much of a hop, skip, and jump to imagine that geoengineering efforts are intended to forestall or mitigate some recognized cosmic events perceived to be on their way.
+The Mayan Calendar enjoyed a brief popularity earlier in this millennium, but it may have excellent basis in actual cosmic changes now occurring, which include Earth’s magnetic field reversal, but more importantly, a magnetic excursion that is “a true extinction-level event.”
+The last one of these was The Gothenburg Event, which was 12,000-13,000 years ago.
 If we are indeed due for one of these, it can hardly be a wonder that “breakaway civilizations” are anxious to bug out of here!